Applying for degree certificates

 To be issued a university degree as the result of having completed an officially approved programme of studies or a University of Girona-specific programme, graduates must have met all the requirements established in the corresponding curriculum.

-The degree certificate application must be presented to the academic secretary of the corresponding faculty or school together with the original and a photocopy of a current identification document.
+The degree certificate application (which can be downloaded from the Forms page) must be presented to the academic secretary of the corresponding faculty or school together with the original and a photocopy of a current identification document.
 Personal data will appear on the degree certificate exactly as it does in this document.
 If any changes have been made to this personal data after this document was issued, and students would like the degree certificate to reflect those changes, they must submit proof from a civil registry certifying them.
 Communication with students regarding the degree certificate application procedures will be sent by email to the address the UdG has on file for them.
 Therefore, it is recommended that, if necessary, this address is updated through the online secretary (La meva UdG > Expedient > Dades personals).

 The academic secretary’s office, after verifying that students have met all the requirements, will issue a form to pay, in the case of officially approved studies, the subsidised fee of the degree certificate application as established in the Government of Catalonia fee decree or, in the case of University of Girona-specific programmes of study, the fee established by the UdG Board of Trustees.